CoFly-Project/Vegetation-Indices/README.md

 # Vegetation Indices

+This module gives the ability to the end-user to extract a specific

 This module extracts 4 different RGB-based vegetation indices from a given input image.
-The calculated indices are:
+The available indices are:
 1. VARI
 2. GLI
 3. NGRDI